quicwg/base-drafts/draft-ietf-quic-transport.md

 During the handshake, packets with the long header are used to establish the Destination Connection ID that each endpoint uses.
-Each endpoint uses the Source Connection ID field to communicate the connection that is used in the Destination Connection ID field of packets being sent to them.
-Upon receiving a packet, each endpoint sets the Destination Connection ID to match the value of the Source Connection ID that they receive.
+Each endpoint uses the Source Connection ID field to specify the connection ID that is used in the Destination Connection ID field of packets being sent to them.
+Upon receiving a packet, each endpoint sets the Destination Connection ID it sends to match the value of the Source Connection ID that they receive.

 During the handshake, an endpoint might receive multiple packets with the long header, and thus be given multiple opportunities to update the Destination